I was 7 years old when my doctor told my parents that watching and waiting was no longer an option.

 In 1997, the same year that I had my procedure, Congress passed the Food and Drug Administration Modernization Act, which authorized the U.S. Department of Health and Human Services to develop a registry of clinical trials.
 The act, part of a growing movement to improve clinical-research transparency, required investigators and trial sponsors to register their trials before they began recruiting patients.
 Three years later, the National Institutes of Health made the registry, which lived at clinicaltrials.gov, available to the public—but while anyone could go online and look up the purpose of an investigational drug, or the locations where the trial was taking place, the site didn’t require the people registering the trials to include any information about the results.

 In 2007, Congress passed the Food and Drug Administration Amendments Act (FDAAA).
 Among other things, the new law required investigators to publish summaries of their trial results on clinicaltrials.gov; the results database became public the following September.
-The law only applied to trials completed before December 2007, though, meaning my 1997 study was exempt.
+The law only applied to trials completed after December 2007, though, meaning my 1997 study was exempt.

 In the years since the FDAAA was enacted, several respected medical journals have stated that they would not publish studies unless they had been registered.
 Thanks to these regulations, reporting of trial results on the registry has been climbing steadily.